windingtree/org.id-cli/docs/index.md

 ## Keys management

-**`--operation keys:import --keytype ethereum`**
+- **`--operation keys:import --keytype ethereum`**
+- **`--operation keys:import --keytype pem`**

-> Currently, `ethereum` key pair type is the only supported.
-More key pairs types will be added soon.
+> Currently, `ethereum` and `EC PEM` keys pair type are the only supported.

 The CLI is allows to add key pair in the following format:

-- `publicKey`: account address
+- `publicKey`: account address (or EC PEM)
 - `privateKey`: account private key.
 For example, you can export this key from Metamask wallet.
-When you add a private key you will be prompted to set a password to encrypt this sensitive data
+When you add a private key you will be prompted to set a password to encrypt this sensitive data (or EC PEM)
 - `tag`: unique key id that will be used across operations and verification methods

 > When you need to update a key data just use the same `tag` and a key pair record will be overwritten.